iseka-dev/BAIRES_project/README.md

 * expenses: exenses (if appropriate)
 * barrio: neighborhood in agrreement with official charts.
 * properati_url: url of publication in Properati

+ :arrow_right: This project was developes as an activity of the ACAMICA DATA SCIENCE COURSE